-Make sure to start regularly checking your email account.
+Be sure to regularly check your email account.
 ONU faculty and staff will use this email address to communicate important information to you.

-- Review your information to ensure it is correct.
+- Review your information to ensure that it is correct.

-- Take the Modern Language Placement Test online ( Additional Information )
+- Take the Modern Language Placement Test online.

-- Complete the Medical History and Immunization History forms .
+- Complete the Medical History and Immunization History forms.
 These forms are available online.
-You can start filling these forms out now and bring with you to Summer Orientation.
+You can fill these forms out now and bring them with you to Summer Orientation.

-- Sign-up for your TREX online course (Arts & Sciences students only beginning March 1)
+- Sign up for your TREX online course (Arts & Sciences students only, beginning April 1).

-- You are going to be a Polar Bear, but now you want to know who else will be here too!
+- You're a Polar Bear now, so why not discover who else has joined the family?
 Join the New Polar Bears Facebook Group to connect and get to know each other before August!

 Starting to think ahead to August?
 Additional details and the full list of items to complete can be found here.

-- First and Second choice for the dates you would like to attend
+- First and second choice of the dates you would like to attend

 - Names and the number of individuals who will be attending with you